Why the SAFE Banking Act is a SAFER bet in Congress

-In a recent blog post, we talked about the MORE Act passing the House of Representatives and moving onto the Senate.
-And while we remain hopeful that the Senate will see the merits of the Act and deem it necessary for the cannabis industry, we are also apprehensive about its chances since cannabis legislation doesn’t ever make it through the Senate on the first try.
-However, we have reason to believe that the SAFE Banking Act has more than half a chance of making it through the Senate.
+In a recent blog post, we talked about the MORE Act passing the House of Representatives and moving on to the Senate.
+And while we remain hopeful that the Senate will see the merits of the Act and deem it necessary for the cannabis industry.
+We are also apprehensive about its chances since cannabis legislation doesn’t ever make it through the Senate on the first try.
+However, we have reasons to believe that the SAFE Banking Act has more than half a chance of making it through the Senate.

 What is the SAFE Banking Act of 2021?

 The SAFE Banking Act of 2021 is a bill in the US Congress aimed at resolving the financing issues faced by legal, licensed cannabis companies as they try to raise capital.
 Because the federal government has fallen behind the states with its laws governing and regulating the cannabis industry, there are some discrepancies between the state legislation and federal law.

 One of these discrepancies regards banks and the limitations to the amount of business they can do, with an industry considered illegal on a federal level.
 Banks are currently unable to offer financial services like credit and underwriting of credit instruments like bonds which are mainstream financing tools in other industries in the United States.